Immune thrombocytopenia

 A 0% rating requires: Platelet count above 50,000 and asymptomatic; or for immune thrombocytopenia in remission.
 A 100% rating requires: Requiring chemotherapy for chronic refractory thrombocytopenia; or a platelet count 30,000 or below despite treatment.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Immune thrombocytopenia?
+What happens at the C&P exam for Immune thrombocytopenia?

 Get a Personalized Rating Analysis